kheller18/data-structures-algorithms/questions/systemDesign.md

         + Should the limiter notify the user if the requests are blocked?
         + The limiter should handle traffic suitable according to the scale.
       + What are some of the common problems encountered?
-        + How to measure the requests per given time?
+        + How do you measure the requests per given time?
-        + How to design the rate limiter for the distributed systems when compared to a local system?
+        + How do you design the rate limiter for the distributed systems when compared to a local system?
       + Possible tips for consideration:
         + Evaluate the usage of sliding time windows for avoiding hourly resets.
         + Try using a counter integer instead of a request for saving space.